 Water Intake and Constipation

-About 16 percent of adults suffer from constipation, according to a May 2018 review in the journal Medicine.
+About 16 percent of adults experience constipation, according to a May 2018 review in the journal Medicine.
 This condition is even more common in older adults, affecting one-third of seniors.
 Women are at higher risk than men, especially during pregnancy when their hormones fluctuate and gut motility slows down.

 Constipation can have a variety of causes, from bad eating and lack of exercise to digestive disorders.
 In general, it's diagnosed in those who have fewer than three bowel movements per week, points out Johns Hopkins Medicine.
 Certain medications, laxative abuse, low fiber intake and even stress contribute to this digestive condition.

 A common cause of hard, dry stools is dehydration.
 Water and fluids, in general, help move food through your gut and stimulate bowel movements.
 If you don't drink enough water, you may experience sluggish digestion.
 A diet low in fiber only makes things worse.
 Lifestyle changes and natural remedies, such as increasing your fiber and fluid intake, may help prevent and relieve constipation.